gromnitsky/ruby-mswin64/README.md

 ## Reqs

-* Win7 x64
+* Win7 sp1 x64 or newer.
-* VS2019
+* VS 2019 (the 'community' edition will suffice)
-* Ruby (testes w/ 2.7.1, grab a zip from the link above, unpack it somewhere & add its `bin` dir to PATH)
+* Ruby (grab a zip from the link above, unpack it somewhere & add its `bin` dir to PATH)
+* `scoop install inno-setup` (optional, only if you plan making an installer)

 ## Compilation